Market

 internal control that we identify during our audit.

-that were of most significance in the audit of the financial statements of the current period and are
+were of most significance in the audit of the financial statements of the current period and are therefore

-therefore the key audit matters.
-We describe these matters in our auditor’s report unless law or
+the key audit matters.
+We describe these matters in our auditor’s report unless law or regulation

-determine that a matter should not be communicated in our report because the adverse consequences
+that a matter should not be communicated in our report because the adverse consequences of doing so

-of doing so would reasonably be expected to outweigh the public interest benefits of such
+would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements